Home

 "Simon Says", Jamaican style!

 Hear the sounds of a Jamaican market, early on market day.
 Music playing, the squeaking of hardcart wheels, a male and a female vendor arguing over a spot to display their goods.
 Listen carefully to the woman's response telling the man where he can find his spot.
-Done in fun, but what a dis!
+Done in fun, but she dis him bad!

 There's something overwhelming about the singing of hymns at a Jamaican funeral.